 |Current no. of professionals (main income)||6-10|

-|Current no. of trainees|
+|Current total no. of leisure makers

 Issues affecting the viability of the craft

-Training issues: It takes up to five years to learn scissor making.
+- Training issues: There is no formal training – all training is done in-house.
+It takes up to five years for an apprentice to learn scissor making.

 Craftspeople currently known

-William Whiteley & Sons – based in Sheffield.
+- William Whiteley & Sons – based in Sheffield.
 Have been in business since 1760.
 Have a workforce of twelve, four of whom have unique skills.
 Make scissors for industry and retail and for highly specialised/bespoke uses, and make for their own and other brands.